vsong3925/tableau-challenge/CITI Bike Users Analysis/README - Instruction.md

 * Which bikes (by ID) are most likely due for repair or inspection in the timespan?

 * How variable is the utilization by bike ID?

+## Visualization Summary
+* There are more bike users in summer than in winter.

+* In winter, the majority of the biker users are subscribers.
+However, in summer, there is a nearly balanced amount of customers and subscribers.

+* In winter, there are much more male users than female users.
+In summer, there are balanced amount of male and female users.

+* The average trip duration time in summer is longer than in winter.

+## Conclusions
+* This visualization suggests that we should target our service and advertisement more heavily on subscribers during winter time.
+More importantly, we should attract more subscribers right before winter time.

+* The maintainance team should check the bikes' condition before summer time to ensure that all bikes are in good shape for longer trips during summer.